um-dang/loops-apply-r/README.md

 ### 5. Looping over a matrix/data.frame: apply()

 ### 6. Faster looping with future.apply
-Here's a [Data Camp tutorial](https://campus.datacamp.com/courses/parallel-programming-in-r/foreach-futureapply-and-load-balancing?ex=9) to learn more about paralell program in R -- specifically future and future.apply()
+Here's a [Data Camp tutorial](https://campus.datacamp.com/courses/parallel-programming-in-r/foreach-futureapply-and-load-balancing?ex=9) to learn more about paralell programming in R -- specifically future and future.apply()